 - Punda is considered the Holland Side

-- You can visit both sides in one day: Punda and Otrabanda.
+- You can visit both Punda and Otrobanda in 1 day.

 - Rif Fort was restored/updated and now fosters shopping, dining, and entertainment, yet keeps history & architecture in place and remains a designated UNESCO World Heritage Site.

 - Best views and crazy good photo ops happen inside of RIF Fort share the panoramic views across to PUNDA

 - St Anna Bay lies between both Punda and Otrobanda and you can cross it via the swinging Old Lady bridge (Queen Emma’s bridge) that connects Punda(City) and Otrobanda (the other side).

 - Queen Juliana’s bridge also connects both Punda and Otrobanda but it is the famed bridge above the water, not on the water. sides as well.

 If you prefer to plan your own itinerary you can use the free Curacao travel guide App here.

 RIF FORT + RENAISSANCE MALL

 Once you’ve left the path by the cruise ship port, you will find sidewalks that you can follow with plenty of signage leading you to both the Renaissance Mall, and Rif Fort and Rif Fort Village.